What can you make out of ashes?

 4. Algae management

 We recommend putting some ashes into the water if you have a lot of ashes and are witnessing increased algae in your farm pond.
-One tablespoon of ash per 1,000 gallons of water will add enough potassium to the pond to stimulate aquatic plants that compete with algae, so inhibiting algal growth.
+One tablespoon of ash per 1,000 gallons of water will add enough potassium to the pond to stimulate aquatic plants that compete with algae, inhibiting algal growth.

 5. Control of traction